mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 Along the way, I will describe at a high-level what each hardware component of a computer does and how I navigated the landscape of selecting parts for a functional build.
 I'll also describe how I installed relevant software for the machine and include some benchmarks showing the superior performance of a GPU system over a pure CPU system.

 Fair warning: this is a pretty long post that functions as a **complete** tutorial for building a deep learning computer literally from scratch, no assumptions made.

-But...since it's long I highly encourage you to peruse and skip the sections depending on your interest.
+But...since it's long I highly encourage you to peruse and skip any sections depending on your interest.

 Sound good?
 Let's get to it.

-TODO (mihail): Add more emojis

-## A Brief Introduction
+## A Brief Introduction 📚

 While there are numerous build descriptions out there showing how people constructed their own deep learning rigs, as I went about consulting some of them, I often felt there was some crucial component missing.
 As you start on your build journey, it's easy to get mired in the weeds of hardware terminology.

 Should I pick an M.2 SSD or will SATA suffice?
 Can I get away with HDD?
 How many PCIe x16 slots do I need?
 Should I pick DDR4-3000 or DDR4-2400 memory?
 2080Ti or 1080Ti GPU?
 All this lingo can be very overwhelming especially for newcomers to hardware.

-But before we start name-dropping so that we sound smart, let's get our bearings.
+But before we start shamelessly name-dropping so that we sound smart, let's go back to the fundamentals.
 You're here reading this because you care about deep learning, right?
 So what is the backbone of any deep learning architecture?

 Allow me to drastically oversimplify for a moment.
 At the core of every deep learning model there is roughly the following loop: